yitalu/stan_for_bayesian_meta_analysis/README.md

 We use data from a meta-analysis of green tea's effects on weight loss [^1], which includes mean differences in weight loss (in kg) between green tea and a control group, along with their standard errors, from 12 studies.
 The script [ma_02_fit_model.stan](./code/ma_02_fit_model.stan) fits the model and generates posterior samples for $\mu$ (the overall effect) and $\tau$ (heterogeneity), as well as study-specific effects $\theta_i$, using Markov Chain Monte Carlo (MCMC) methods.

-These results can be visualized using a forest plot, which displays the estimated effects and their credible intervals for each study and the overall mean (see the script [ma_04_plot_forest.R](./code/ma_04_plot_forest.R)):
+These results can be visualized using a forest plot, which displays the estimated effects and their credible intervals for each study (see the script [ma_04_plot_forest.R](./code/ma_04_plot_forest.R)):

 <p align="center">
 <img src="./figures/forest_plot_ma_re.png" alt="Forest Plot Random Effects" width="75%">